dartmo29/dynamic-pricing-optimizer/README.md

 - [CostStructureForm](docs/CostStructureForm.md) - Cost structure input form
 - [CostDataImport](docs/CostDataImport.md) - Cost data import functionality
+- [Deployment Guide](docs/deployment-guide.md) - Guide for deploying the application

+## 🚀 Deployment

+This project supports automatic deployment to Netlify via GitHub Actions.
+A workflow is set up to build and deploy the application whenever changes are pushed to the main branch.

+### Required Secrets for Deployment

+To enable automatic deployment to Netlify, you need to set up the following GitHub repository secrets:

+1. **NETLIFY_AUTH_TOKEN**:
+   - Generate a personal access token in Netlify: User Settings > Applications > New access token
+   - Add it as a secret in GitHub repository: Settings > Secrets > New repository secret

+2. **NETLIFY_SITE_ID**:
+   - Find your site ID in Netlify: Site settings > General > Site details > API ID
+   - Add it as a secret in GitHub repository: Settings > Secrets > New repository secret

+For more detailed deployment instructions, please see the [Deployment Guide](docs/deployment-guide.md).

 ## ⚠️ Common Issues and Solutions